Quick Start

 Keyboard shortcuts

-• F1 : Enables/Disables the emulator to be paused
+• F1 : Enables/Disables PAUSE of the emulator (enables Timelapse function)

 • F2 : Captures a screen image of AmspiriT (in SCREEN directory)

-• F3 : Captures a reduced screen image of AmspiriT
+• Shift+F2 : Captures a reduced screen image of AmspiriT

-• F4 : Saves a snapshot of AmspiriT memory (in SNA directory)
+• Shift+F4 : Saves a snapshot of emulator state and memory (in SNA directory)

-• F9 : Activate / deactivate the JOYSTICK (via keyboard mapping)
+• F9 : Enables/Disables the JOYSTICK (via keyboard mapping)